-If your application is approved in whole or in part by the Board, and the Registrar is satisfied that the applicant meets the requirements set out in s.
-29(1) of the Passenger Transportation Act, the Registrar will issue a passenger transportation licence with a "Special Authorization: Passenger Directed Vehicles Authorization".
+If your application is approved in whole or in part by the Board, and the Registrar is satisfied that you meet the requirements set out in s.
+29(1) of the Passenger Transportation Act, the Registrar will issue a passenger transportation licence with a "Special Authorization: Inter-City Bus Authorization".
 The service you provide must comply with the Board's terms and conditions of this licence.
 The Registrar must issue a licence before your service can start.